danbev/learning-nodejs/README.md

     req_wrap_obj->SetAlignedPointerInInternalField(0, this);

 So why is this being done?
-Well if you take a look in AfterConnect you can see that this will be accessed as passed as a parameter to the oncomplete function:
+Well if you take a look in AfterConnect you can see that this will be accessed and passed as a parameter to the oncomplete function:

     ConnectWrap* req_wrap = static_cast<ConnectWrap*>(req->data);
     ...